By the Numbers

 - By law, any product labeled “peanut butter” in the United States must be at least 90 percent peanuts.

 - The world’s largest peanut butter factory churns out 250,000 jars of the tasty treat every day.

 - Four of the top 10 candy bars manufactured in the USA contain peanuts or peanut butter.

 - Peanuts account for two-thirds of all snack nuts consumed in the USA.

 - Peanuts contribute more than $4 billion to the USA economy each year.

 - Americans spend almost $800 million a year on peanut butter.

 - The average peanut farm is 100 acres.

 - Peanut butter/peanut paste is the leading use of peanuts produced in the U.S. (1/2); followed by snack nuts and in-shells (1/4); and, candy and confections (1/4).

-- Peanuts are the #1 snack nut consumed in the U.S. Accounting for 2/3′s of the snack nut market.
+- Peanuts are the #1 snack nut consumed in the U.S., accounting for two-thirds of the snack nut market.